Orthodontic Emergencies:What Pittsburgh Families Should Know

 Here are a few ways to relieve discomfort safely until you can be seen:

 For a broken bracket, leave it in place if possible.
-If the broken bracket is causing discomfort, contact us for advice before attempting to remove it
+If the broken bracket causes discomfort, contact us for advice before attempting to remove it.

 When to Call Us Immediately